bradygaster-zz/downr/src/wwwroot/posts/getting-started-with-the-windows-azure-management-libraries/index.md

 ---

 <p>The first thing I had the opportunity to work on when I joined the Azure team was something that I&#x2019;m excited to show off today.
 I demonstrated the early bits of the Azure Management Libraries at the
-  <a>TechEd Australia Developer kick-off session</a>, and now that they&#x2019;re out I&#x2019;m really excited to walk you through getting started with their use.
+  <a href="http://channel9.msdn.com/Events/TechEd/Australia/2013/KOS002">TechEd Australia Developer kick-off session</a>, and now that they&#x2019;re out I&#x2019;m really excited to walk you through getting started with their use.
 This post will sum up what the Azure Management Libraries are and why you should care to take a peek at
   them, and then I&#x2019;ll dive into some code to show you how to get started. </p>
 What are these libraries you speak of?
 <p>With this release, a broad surface area of the Azure cloud infrastructure can be accessed and automated using the same technology that was previously available only from the Azure PowerShell Cmdlets or directly from the REST API.
 Today&#x2019;s initial preview